dbeley/mpdscrobble/README.md

 # mpdscrobble

-A simple Last.fm/Libre.fm scrobbler for MPD.
+A simple Last.fm scrobbler for MPD.

-If you are searching for a mpd-compatible last.fm or libre.fm scrobbler, check out first mpdscribble.

-Be aware that mpdscrobble has less features than mpdscribble:
+If you are searching for a mpd-compatible last.fm scrobbler, check out first mpdscribble, as mpdscrobble has less features than mpdscribble:
 - no journal of failed scrobbles
-- it needs a pair of API key/secret
+- it needs a pair of Last.fm API key/secret instead of just username/password

 The script `mpdscribble_history.py` can be used to scrobble a list of tracks in a mpdscribble journal file.